Sinamhd9/A-Pipeline-for-Enhanced-Multimodal-Imaging-of-Structural-Concrete/README.md

 We hope you find these codes useful and you reuse it in your work or improve it.

 This repository is meant to be a starting point for researchers and engineers to experiment with our proposed pipeline, reuse it in their work and develop newer/better models.

+**If you use our code or pieces of it, please cite the paper listed below**.
 ## Citation

 Mehdinia, S., Schumacher, T., Song, X. et al. A pipeline for enhanced multimodal 2D imaging of concrete structures.
 Mater Struct 54, 228 (2021). https://doi.org/10.1617/s11527-021-01803-w